 Interest expense, net, consists primarily of interest on our outstanding debt.
-Debt issuance costs are amortized at cost over the life of the related debt.
+Deferred financing costs are amortized using the straight-line method at cost over the life of the related debt.

-Provision for Income Taxes
+Provision (benefit) for Income Taxes

-Provision for income taxes consists of federal and state taxes on our income.
+Provision (benefit) for income taxes consists of federal and state taxes on our income.